 Costa Rica COVID entry requirements are that every tourist must complete a health pass and purchase a travel insurance that covers a minimum of $50,000 USD for medical expenses and a minimum of $2,000 USD for extended lodging expenses.

 **As of October 26th, Costa Rica NO longer requires the 72 hour COVID-19 test result for tourists.
 This requirement has been removed.
-Tourists do not need to quarantine in Costa Rica.**
+Tourists do not need to quarantine in Costa Rica.
+Currently, Costa Rica is not requiring tourists to get vaccinated to enter the country.
+Likewise, they are not planning to remove the insurance requirement for those who have been vaccinated.**

 The health pass will be available for you to fill out 48 hours prior to your flight.
 When you fill out the health pass, it will present you an option to purchase health insurance through the Costa Rican companies if you haven’t already.